UselessStudio/TeleOTP/README.md

 user to edit or delete an account.
 * `Settings.tsx` is a menu screen with a few options.
 User can delete all accounts, encrypt them, change the password, or set preferences.
+* `ExportAccounts.tsx` is a page that handles the export logic.
+This page could be opened only by pressing the keyboard button in the chat.
+It sends the exported accounts back to the bot.

 ## 🤖 Data and business logic